 Put the sorbet mixture into the pie crust (we used mini fillo shells) and smoothen it out.
 Cover it well with plastic wrap and re-freeze.
 Serve with a dollop of whipped cream, or top it with a spoonful of chocolate sauce.
 Or both.
 Plus a chocolate candy.
-Go for it -- after all, it’s Valentine’s Day.
+Go for it -- after all, it’s for Valentines Day desserts.

 Apple Cranberry Roll-ups

 These roll-ups can be made with either canned cranberry sauce, or homemade using either fresh or frozen cranberries.
 This is a deliciously tart dessert, not too sweet.
 But if you want sweeter, just add a little more whipped cream or ice cream!
 Or add a little granular sweetener to the sauce (more syrup would make it too soupy).